10 tips for finding buyers on the European natural cosmetic ingredients market

 1. Know which buyers to target

-It is important that you carry out some market research before you start approaching buyers.
-This can save you much time and resources.
-Make sure you have knowledge about how the industry is structured and what the supply chain looks like.
+It is important that you carry out some market research before you start approaching buyers as this can save you much time and resources.
+Ensure you have knowledge about how the industry is structured and what the supply chain looks like.
 It is also important that you are aware of your strengths and weaknesses as a business.
 This knowledge will help you find suitable buyers that meet your needs.
 For example, knowing your production capacity and how much volume you can supply will help you gauge what type of buyers are a good match for you.

 Some of the most important cosmetics companies in Europe are L’Oréal, Unilever, Beiersdorf, P&G and Coty.
 Important natural and ethical cosmetics companies are Weleda, Neal’s Yard Remedies, Léa Nature, Primavera, Lush, L’Occitane, Yves Rocher and The Body Shop.